-The Antonine Plague (pestis Antonini), also called the plague of Galen, was a pandemic brought to the Roman Empire by returning Roman soldiers from the Middle East campaign.
-The scourge, which according to today’s research was most likely smallpox or measles, took pride after the Empire in 165-180 CE.
+The Antonine Plague (pestis Antonini), also called the Plague of Galen, was a pandemic brought to the Roman Empire by returning Roman soldiers from the Middle East campaign.
+The scourge, which according to today’s research was most likely smallpox or measles, overrun the Empire in 165-180 CE.

 According to preserved historiographic sources, Rome suffered the most from diseases in the first centuries of the Republic, especially in the second half of the fifth century and the beginning of the fourth century BCE.
 According to Titus Livy in Ab urbe condita epidemics appeared on average every 8 years (between 490-292 BCE) and later every 4 to 8 years. (between 212 and 165 BCE).
 In later years, epidemics were rarer, which does not mean that there were fewer of them, but they simply do not mention the source.

 One of the plagues that have been well described by ancient writers is the Antonine plague.
 Modern researchers have a large amount of historical data related to this issue, which, however, is sometimes quite fragmentary.
 The most important source is the notes of Galen – a physician of Lucius Verus and Marcus Aurelius – who was an eyewitness to the spread of the plague.
 Later writers also left many details about the scourge, including Cassius Dion, Ammianus Marcellinus, Eutopius, Orozjus and others.
 Also, inscriptions or coins from the 2nd century CE give us a great view of what social and economic changes took place during and after the end of the plague.